-17 Agency/Group/Organization Workforce Investment Citizens Advisory Committee Agency/Group/Organization Type Services-Employment What section of the Plan was addressed by Consultation?
+13 Agency/Group/Organization Mayor's Disability Council Agency/Group/Organization Type Services-Persons with Disabilities What section of the Plan was addressed by Consultation?
+Housing Need Assessment Non-Homeless Special Needs Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Met with Disability Council to describe development of new online housing access portal to ensure equal access for people with disabilities to housing application process.
+14 Agency/Group/Organization Workforce Investment Citizens Advisory Committee Agency/Group/Organization Type Services-Employment What section of the Plan was addressed by Consultation?
 Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Need a continuum of services.
-WIA funding is restricted.
-CDBG should supplement what WIA cannot fund.
-Crucial gaps are education for employers so they can consider pipelines, more coordination so CBOs aren't working against what is coming down the pipeline.
-Coordination of funding opportunities.
-Address education, language, skill gaps and re-entry populations.
-More ESL, case management, knowledge of rights in the workplace.
-18 Agency/Group/Organization San Francisco Domestic Violence Consortium Agency/Group/Organization Type Services-Victims of Domestic Violence What section of the Plan was addressed by Consultation?
+Workforce Investment San Francisco (WISF) is designated as the City's Workforce Investment Board.
+The WISF plays an integral role in partnering with OEWD in overseeing and setting the direction for San Francisco's Workforce System.
+The mission of the WISF is to provide a forum where business, labor, education, government, community-based organizations and other stakeholders work together to increase their collective capacity to address the supply and demand challenges confronting the workforce.
+15 Agency/Group/Organization Department of Children, Youth and Their Families Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Need subsidized or transitional housing for lengthier stays after the shelter and continued supportive services.
-19 Agency/Group/Organization First 5 San Francisco Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-MOHCD staff consults with staff from other City departments to better coordinate services.
-20 Agency/Group/Organization Department of Children, Youth and Their Families Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Market Analysis Non-housing Community Development Needs How was the MOHCD staff consults with staff from other City
+MOHCD has ongoing conversations with DCYF for strategy development and better coordination of services.
+16 Agency/Group/Organization Human Services Agency Agency/Group/Organization Type Other government - Local

-Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination? departments to better coordinate services.
-21 Agency/Group/Organization Human Services Agency Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth HOPWA Strategy Market Analysis Anti-poverty Strategy Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-MOHCD staff consults with staff from other City departments to better coordinate services.
-22 Agency/Group/Organization Department of Public Health Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
+What section of the Plan was addressed by Consultation?
+How was the Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth HOPWA Strategy Market Analysis Anti-poverty Strategy Non-housing Community Development Needs MOHCD has ongoing conversations with HSA for Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination? strategy development and better coordination of services.
+17 Agency/Group/Organization Department of Public Health Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 HOPWA Strategy Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-MOHCD staff consults with staff from other City departments to better coordinate services.
-23 Agency/Group/Organization Department on the Status of Women Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes MOHCD staff consults with staff from other City departments to better coordinate services.
+MOHCD has ongoing conversations with DPH for strategy development and better coordination of services.
+18 Agency/Group/Organization Department on the Status of Women Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
+Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+MOHCD staff consulted with DOSW staff to ensure appropriate domestic violence services targeting the Arab community to ensure continuity of services following the closure of a local community group serving this community.
+19 Agency/Group/Organization Department of Aging and Adult Services Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
+Market Analysis Non-housing Community Development Needs